 Relates to funds of the state; prohibits certain public authorities, commissions or public benefit corporations from depositing moneys in certain banking institutions.

-TITLE OF BILL: An act to amend the labor law, in relation to funds of the state
+TITLE OF BILL: An act to amend the public authorities law, in relation to funds of the state

-This act shall take effect on the one hundred twentieth day after it shall become law.
+This act shall take effect on the one hundred-eightieth day after it shall have become law.